w3c/wg-effectiveness/process.md

 [The Team](##the-w3c-team) will send a "Call for Review" to the AC on the AC Mailing List.
 Each AC member may send in one review on behalf of their [W3C Member](#understanding-w3c-members) organisation.
 AC Members can modify their reviews until the review period has ended.

-After the review has ended, [The Director](#the-director) will announce the results of the review detailing support and any formal objections.
+After the review has ended, [the Team](#the-w3c-team) will announce the results of the review detailing support and any formal objections.
 The proposal could be: approved, approved with changes, returned for further work or rejected.
 Please consult the [W3C Process Document](https://www.w3.org/Consortium/Process/#ACReview) for a break down of each of these.

 ### AC Appeals
 The [AC](#advisory-committee-ac) can appeal W3C decisions.
 This is rare.
 Appeals are usually related to Working or Interest Group creation or modification, or a document progressing through the [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track).
 For a fuller list of decisions which can be appealed please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#ACAppeal).

 Appeals must start within three weeks of the a decision.
 AC Members send an appeal to the [Team](#the-w3c-team), the Team then announce this appeal to the AC allowing the AC to support the appeal if they wish.

 If a substantial amount of support is recieved within a certain timeframe then a vote may be organised.
-The vote will assess whether the AC supports or rejects the Director's decision.
+The vote will assess whether the AC supports or rejects the W3C decision.
 Please consult the [W3C Process Document](https://www.w3.org/Consortium/Process/#ACAppeal) for details on the requirements and running of this ballot.

 ## The W3C Team
-The Team consists of the Director, CEO, W3C paid staff, unpaid interns, and [W3C Fellows](https://www.w3.org/Consortium/Recruitment/Fellows) (Member employees working as part of the Team).
+The Team consists of the CEO, W3C paid staff, unpaid interns, and [W3C Fellows](https://www.w3.org/Consortium/Recruitment/Fellows) (Member employees working as part of the Team).

 The team provides technical leadership, supports Interest and Working Group acitivies, and manages communications to members and the public.
 The team may make [Team Submissions](https://www.w3.org/Consortium/Process/#TeamSubmission).

+Oversight over the Team is provided by the W3C Board of Directors.

 For more information on the W3C team see the [W3C Process Document](https://www.w3.org/Consortium/Process/#Team).